hasnatfahim12/Find-Events/README.md

 ---

-## Contributing
-1. Fork / clone the repo.
-2. Create a feature branch.
-3. Run `npm run lint` and `npm run test`.
-4. Open a pull request describing your change and any screenshots or test notes.

----

 ## Troubleshooting
 - **Filters show no results**: confirm the selected combination actually exists in `data/events.json`.
 Clear filters with the dropdown toggles.
 - **Map fails to load**: check the browser console for Mapbox token errors and ensure network access to `api.mapbox.com`.